-As a big fan of Mediterranean food, I’m always excited when I find a new recipe or see a recipe that I usually then tweak.
-I found the original version of this recipe in the New York Times but have I have adapted it considerably.
+As a big fan of Mediterranean food, I’m always excited when I find a new recipe or see a recipe that I can tweak to taste.
+I found the original version of this Moroccan Lamb Tajine in the New York Times but have I have adapted it considerably.
 I have to say that it has become a signature dish to serve for friends who love lamb.

 First — couscous.
 In North Africa couscous is not only made with wheat, but also with corn and millet and even rice.
-If you are gluten intolerant, I suggest using millet or a blend of millet and quinoa, or make rice with a few saffron threads, both of which make excellent substitutes for couscous.
+If you are gluten intolerant, I suggest using millet or a blend of millet and quinoa, or make rice (I used basmati rice but jasmine is fine as well) with a few saffron threads.
+These will make excellent substitutes for couscous.
 And, if you feel so inclined, use pasta instead.

 Second, there are various types of the more common wheat couscous, a pasta which is made from semolina, a variety of wheat.
 The Moroccan style is smallest; Israeli is largest.
 Near East packaged couscous offers a variety of couscous options.
 You can also find couscous in bulk in some markets.
 Whichever variety you decide to use, you can make it in the same way you might make pilaf, by using broth instead water, adding sauteed onion or mushrooms, and even nuts, pomegranate seeds, or whatever else you’d like.

 Our recipe database has side dishes that are complementary to serve with the lamb stew.
 One is a very refreshing Moroccan Orange Salad.
 Another is, Tomatoes, Preserved Lemons and Red Peppers.